Davison Igbinosun: College career

 As a freshman, Igbinosun performed well in Ole Miss' fall camp leading him to play in 13 games starting in ten.
 On the year he put up 37 tackles and five pass deflections, earning Freshman All-American honors by College Football News.
 After the season, Igbinosun entered the NCAA transfer portal.
 He ultimately transferred to the Ohio State Buckeyes.

 Igbinosun during a 2024 with Ohio State.

 After his transfer, Igbinosun became a starting cornerback for Ohio State, earning honorable mention all-Big Ten honors.
 He started all thirteen games in his sophomore season with the Buckeyes, leading the team with seven tackles in their loss during the 2023 Cotton Bowl Classic.

 As a junior, Igbinosun would be a part of the 2025 National Champion Ohio State Buckeyes football team.
 Igbinosun started in sixteen games throughout the season, recording forty-five tackles and two interceptions.
 After the season, he opted to return to Ohio State for his senior year.

+Professional career

+Igbinosun was drafted by the Buffalo Bills in the second round with the 62nd overall pick in the 2026 NFL draft.